 Adding sparkly ingredients like glitter will give the illusion of ice.
 Marshmallows or cotton balls can also be added for extra squishiness.

-Just as they can with outdoor activities, parents can also adjust any indoor activities to align with their child’s abilities.
+Parents can adjust any indoor activities to align with their child’s abilities just as they can with outdoor activities.

 Some fun ways to spend winter days include: